companion-dotnet/companion-dotnet/docs/Signaling/UsageWithBlazor.md

 - Efficient updates – Only re-renders when needed, reducing unnecessary UI updates

 ## Bind the lifetime of a signal to the lifetime of a SignalingComponentBase
 The **SignalingComponentBase** is inheriting from *SignalingContext*, allowing to bind the lifetime of a signal to the lifetime of the component itself.
-Details documentation can be found within [SignalingContext.md](./SignalingContext.md).
+Detailed documentation can be found within [SignalingContext.md](./SignalingContext.md).